 1. Eliminate Wasp Nests

-Each year, at the start of the spring season, make sure to check for any wasp nests that may be present, or being built, around your property.
-If you do see a wasp nest, it’s important to eliminate it as soon as possible.
+Each year, at the start of the spring season, check for any wasp nests that may be present or being built around your property.
+If you do see a wasp nest, it’s essential to eliminate it as soon as possible.

-While I would normally recommend to get the professionals in, if it is a small nest, you may be able to remove it yourself.
+While I would generally recommend getting the professionals in, if it is a small nest, you may be able to remove it yourself.
 To do this, spray the nest with soapy water, and the wasps will either die or leave the nest.
 Once the nest is empty, you can remove it.

 You can also use a commercial wasp nest spray for even better results.
 This will kill the wasps, and you can then remove the nest.